Image Processing

 2. Expose until you are in the 18,000 to 24,000 count range

-3. Separate Flats for each filter and binning mode
+3. Separate Flats for each filter

 Notes: Your first task is getting the system set up properly for the night's imaging.
 The first critical undertaking is getting your scope polar aligned.
 Failure to get this right means your images will suffer field rotation around the edges.
 I discuss the problem in more detail and provide some examples in my Learnings page.
 You need to find a system that works for you.
 Drift alignment and other mechanical methods are full proof, if time consuming.
-I have gone the software route, using the Polar Alignment tool in the SkyX T-Point module which, with my Paramount MX, really shines.
-I get the scope aligned by eyeball when I get to the site (at HAS the pads are all aligned north/south).
-When I can start to see stars (but well before full darkness) I get the scope syncronized and then run an automated T-Point calibration run.
-I can complete a 100 target run in just over 30 minutes and then am all set to use both the Accurate Polar Alignment routine and, later, ProTrack to assist my autoguiding.
-Note the Paramounts have a superb adjustment mechanism in both altitude and azimuth).
-It is a wonderful, timesaving, setup.
+I have gone the software route, using the Polar Alignment tool in various software suites.
+I get the scope aligned by eyeball when I get started.
+When I can start to see stars (but well before full darkness) its time to execute whatever protocol your software choice uses.
+There are simply too many options to address them here.
+Be sure you understand the software well, using a combination of the manual and YouTube videos or other online resources.

 The other setup item I recommend using is to dither your exposures.
-A program like MaximDL makes dithering a breeze and you will appreciate having done so when you see how adding dithering helps eliminate hot pixels when you are stacking your images.
-And, if your images are undersampled, dithering allows you to access drizzle routines that are almost magical in how they imaprove an undersampled image.
+A program like NINA makes dithering a breeze and you will appreciate having done so when you see how adding dithering helps eliminate hot pixels when you are stacking your images.
+And, if your images are undersampled, dithering allows you to access drizzle routines that are almost magical in how they improve an undersampled image.

 Let’s spend some quality time talking about Flats (now would be a great time to slip over to the frig for a favorite libation; don’t worry, I’ll still be here when you get back).
 Again, on my “Learnings” page I show what happens if you do not use them.
 Flats cure two important flaws, vignetting at the edges of the image (actually a rather minor annoyance that can be remedied in other ways) and dust donuts marring the frame (a major headache that can ruin a set of otherwise excellent images).
 You can live without them, though using that logic, you can live without Dark frames as well.
 But if you are serious about getting everything you can out of your images, you really need to master this skill (and really, it’s not all that painful).